Wodurch entsteht Tag & Nacht und die Jahreszeiten? - Erdkunde einfach erklärt

 00:00

-• The rotation of the Earth on its axis creates day and night, with one side always illuminated by the sun and the other in darkness, leading to the occurrence of morning and evening twilight due to the scattering of the sun's rays in the atmosphere, influencing the length of twilight based on the Earth's rotation speed and location on the planet.
+• Day and night are created by the Earth's rotation on its axis, with one side always illuminated by the sun while the other remains in the shade, resulting in the cycle of day and night every 24 hours.
+Additionally, morning and evening twilight occur due to the scattering of the sun's rays in the Earth's atmosphere, with the length of twilight varying based on the Earth's rotation speed, influencing the creation of seasons.

 Channel avatarChannel avatarChannel avatarChannel avatarChannel avatar